Sylvia Fein: Return to painting

 Fein began painting again in the early 2000s, and she exhibited a selection of both her recent and earlier work in 2014.
 Shortly after returning to painting, Fein began to work on her “Eye” series, which often exhibited elements of paintings she had done decades earlier.
 The series currently consists of twenty-one paintings.
 Fein would later describe her “Eye” series as both a "fun and thrilling experience."
 Fein also returned to painting landscapes of California, a continuation of earlier work she had done between 1955 and 1975.

 After the death of her husband in 2013, Fein began work on her “Tree” series as a memorial to her husband, whom Fein credited as having always supported her career.
 The series consists of five paintings, the first of which symbolizes her husband.
 The next piece in the series was meant to represent both Fein and Scheuber, while the third piece represented Fein herself.
 A fourth piece symbolized both Fein and Scheuber again.
-Fein enjoys being near nature, which inspires many of her works.
-She currently resides in Martinez, California.
+Fein enjoyed being near nature, which inspired many of her works.
+She later resided in Martinez, California.
+Fein died in California on April 1, 2024, at the age of 104.